Dr. Brian Glaser

 - University of California, Berkeley, Bachelor of Arts

-University of California, Berkeley, Ph.D. in English
+University of California, Berkeley, Ph.D.

-- Recent Creative, Scholarly Work and Publications
+Recent Creative, Scholarly Work and Publications

 “Cosmopolitanism and Internal Difference: The Enduring Strangeness of My Life.”
 Consciousness, Literature and the Arts 19.1 (2018).